htcondor/htcondor/docs/users-manual/dagman-applications.rst

 The granularity defining success or failure in the Rescue DAG is the node.
 For a node that fails, all parts of the node will be re-run, even if some parts were successful the first time.
-For example, if a node’s PRE script succeeds, but then the node’s HTCondor job cluster fails, the entire node, including the PRE script, will be re-run.
+For example, if a node's PRE script succeeds, but then the node's HTCondor job cluster fails, the entire node, including the PRE script, will be re-run.
 A job cluster may result in the submission of multiple HTCondor jobs.
 If one of the jobs within the cluster fails, the node fails.
 Therefore, the Rescue DAG will